ljw1004/vbspec/vb/type-members.md

 If a parameter list is specified, it must have one member, that member must have no modifiers except `ByVal`, and its type must be the same as the type of the property.
 The parameter represents the property value being set.
 If the parameter is omitted, a parameter named `Value` is implicitly declared.

-> __Note__
-> `Set` accessors have the same restriction on line placement that subroutines have.
+__Note.__ `Set` accessors have the same restriction on line placement that subroutines have.
 The beginning statement, end statement and block must all appear at the beginning of a logical line.

 ```antlr
 PropertySetDeclaration